 More positively, focusing on what matters most to leaders and improving these experiences can pay off enormously.
 As the report outlines, organisations where leaders indicated that these experiences were consistent had 1.5 times higher leader engagement and retention and were also twice as likely to be voted as the best place to work by their leaders.

-Reacting to the report, Karen Smart, head of consultancy with the AoEC commented: “This last year has been like no other and we are starting to get some hard data on the impact it is having on leaders and businesses.
+Karen Smart, head of consultancy at the AoEC commented: “This last year has been like no other and we are starting to get some hard data on the impact it is having on leaders and businesses.
 Covid has been a true test of leadership but it has also given us the ultimate playbook in how to work with a global crisis.
 The mood is that this is not the last crisis the world will face, but this report offers valuable insights into what organisations should be doing to keep themselves future fit.
 There are simple steps and easy processes leaders and employers can introduce to make working with uncertainty and learning new skills easily achievable with the reward of agility and continued success in the turbulent times."